Luon-vn/uYouPlus/README.md

 3. **YTUHD**: Stuttering on 4K videos (sometimes).

 4. **YouPiP** (iOS 14.0 - 14.4.2): due to Apple's fault, you may encounter the *speedup-bug* as described [here](https://drive.google.com/file/d/1NKdv1fr_KRWgD8nhkMDfG2eLBnbdeVtX/view?usp=sharing).
 The bug also happens when you try to play multi-sources of sound at the same time.
-Enable **LegacyPiP** is a workaround.
-Keep in mind that LegacyPiP also removes UHD quality and breaks YouTube Autoplay next.
+Enable **Legacy PiP** is a workaround.
+Note that Legacy PiP removes UHD quality and breaks the default video quality feature of uYou.
 Use it at your own risk.

 5. **Not a bug**: